mrsarm/python-res-address/README.rst

 | :1234/foo            | foo resource on port 1234                                   |
 +----------------------+-------------------------------------------------------------+

-Some validations over the host, port and resource strings are performed, and an exception is launched if some of the checks fails, but take into account that invalid range IPs or incompatible resource names may pass.:
+Some validations are performed over the host, port and resource strings, and an exception is launched if some of the checks fails, but take into account that invalid range IPs or incompatible resource names may pass:

 .. code:: python